Do you need to juggle three imminent deadlines whilst balancing part-time work, keeping a social life and not crumbling to pieces?

 Chances are you’ve experienced the South American delicacy known as coffee.

 Coffee is the caffeinated tool that we use to start our day, pick us up or keep us going.

 Whatever reason, we all have our favourites, here are five of the best places around Teesside University to grab a cup.

 Sandwiched between Cash Converters and McDonald’s is a lovely little independent café, Off the Ground.

 Opened in 2017 by Josh Brodie, their initial focus was combatting homelessness.

 They shun the business conventions of franchise chains by operating as ethically and sustainably as possible.

-Onto their coffee, a delicious flat white sends you back only £2.50, with 4 different kinds of milk available they also cater for every need.
+Onto their coffee, a delicious flat white sends you back only £2.50, with four different kinds of milk available they also cater for every need.